nuneskris/nuneskris.github.io/_portfolio/AllTypes.md

   - Processing
 ---

-Data Warehouse
+# Data Warehouse
-Definition:

 A data warehouse is a centralized repository designed to store structured data from various sources.
 It is optimized for query performance and is used primarily for reporting and analysis.

 Key Characteristics:

 * Schema-on-write: Data is transformed and cleaned before it is loaded (ETL - Extract, Transform, Load).
-Structured Data: Stores structured data in predefined schemas.
+* Structured Data: Stores structured data in predefined schemas.
-Optimized for Read: High performance for complex queries and analytics.
+* Optimized for Read: High performance for complex queries and analytics.
-Consistency and Integrity: Enforces data consistency and integrity through ACID transactions.
+* Consistency and Integrity: Enforces data consistency and integrity through ACID transactions.
-Data Integration: Integrates data from multiple sources for unified analysis.
+* Data Integration: Integrates data from multiple sources for unified analysis.
-Query Language: Typically uses SQL for querying data.
+* Query Language: Typically uses SQL for querying data.
-Usage: Primarily used for business intelligence, reporting, and complex analytics.
+* Usage: Primarily used for business intelligence, reporting, and complex analytics.

 Advantages:

 High query performance.